JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

 2. To use `react-share` from Kotlin, you'll need to write some basic external declarations.
-[Examples on GitHub](https://github.com/nygardk/react-share/blob/master/demo/Demo.jsx#L61)
+[Examples on GitHub](https://github.com/nygardk/react-share/blob/master/demo/Demo.tsx#L61)
-show that a share button consists of two react components: `EmailShareButton` and `EmailIcon`, for example.
+show that a share button consists of two React components: `EmailShareButton` and `EmailIcon`, for example.
 Different types
 of share buttons and icons all have the same kind of interface.
    Creating the external declarations for each component happens the same way as you already did for the video player.